Koosjuh/TeamPurple/Website/DRAFT/service_executable_path_acl_review.md

 )
 ```

-# Step 3: Run the ACL check on the affected server
+# Step 3: Run the ACL check on the affected device

-Run the following PowerShell script on the affected server.
+Run the following PowerShell script on the affected device.

 ```powershell
 # Insert the BaseFolder values returned by the KQL query.